Understanding and Tuning z/VM Paging

 FCX109 DEVICE CPOWNED tells us lots of things about the health of the paging system.
 Things FCX109 reveals are:

 - In the report's upper text, the caption Page slot utilization tells us how full the paging system is altogether.
-We want this number to be 50% or less.
-If it's too large, add paging volumes or reduce the workload's memory requirement.
+Again, run at a percent-full that is comfortable for you and leaves room for the variation you observe in your workload.

 - In the Area Extent column, the report tells us how much paging space is allocated on each volume.
 The entry is either a cylinder start and end, or it is a number of 4 KB slots.
 To convert cylinder start and end to a number of slots, calculate s = (end - start + 1) * 180.
 We want all volumes to be the same size.